XYTong/Capacity/_posts/2018-07-20-Learning_data_structure.md

 # Learn Data Structures by Practicing Part I
 The structure of this article is derived from [here](https://en.wikipedia.org/w/index.php?oldid=850927589).
 However the organization of this wikipedia article is a mess.
 It need to be updated urgently in order not to mislead the newbies.

+> "Algorithm is to construct a proper structure, and insert data. "
+> ---kulasama

 ## Data types
 ### Primitive types
-Objectives: Knowing how the data are stored, exploiting intrinsic features of it and avoid making mistakes.
+Objectives: Knowing how the datum is stored, exploiting intrinsic features of it and avoid making mistakes.
 * You should be able to declare, assign, read or print variables of these types.
-* You should be able to apply possible operators to variables of these types and predict the results.
+* You should be able to apply all possible operators to variables of these types and predict the results.
 * You should be able to predict the results of conversions between these types.
 * You should know the limits of these types and should be able to predict the results of exceeding them.
 #### Boolean
 #### Character
 #### Floating point